Mostafa1Jamal1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0-hello_world > an executable file that prints “Hello, World”, followed by a new line to the standard output.
+0-hello_world > an executable file that prints “Hello, World”, followed by a new line to the s11;rgb:0000/0000/0000tandard output.

 1-confused_smiley > an executable file that displays a confused smiley "(Ôo)'.